realworldocaml/book/en/imperative-programming.md

 type 'a element =
   { value : 'a;
     mutable next : 'a element option;
-    mutable previous : 'a element option
+    mutable prev : 'a element option
   }

 type 'a t = 'a element option ref